perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - **Difference between digital evidence and physical evidence:**
 	- Digital evidence can be changed easily
 	- **How to detect changes in digital evidence?**
-		- Compare original data with duplicate hash values
+		- Compare hash values of original data and duplicate
 - **Hearsay**
 	- Most courts interprets computer records as hearsay evidence
 	- **Definition:**